syedmfuad/fmm/README.md

 # fmm

-R and Julia implementation of the fully endogenized finite mixture model presented in forthcoming articles by Fuad and Farmer (202-) and Fuad, Farmer, and Abidemi (202-).
+R and Julia implementation of the fully endogenized finite mixture model used in forthcoming articles by Fuad and Farmer (202-) and Fuad, Farmer, and Abidemi (202-).

 This model employs a finite mixture model to sort households into endogenously determined latent submarkets.
 The finite mixture model to predict home prices is: